ydkb/ydkb.github.io/help/en/ble-series/device-switching.md

 My test results show that switching from iPad to Windows is fast, but switching from Windows to iPad may take several seconds.
 A Mac or iPhone is similar to the iPad.
 Switching between Windows is also faster.

 Known disadvantages:
-  -It is not possible to know which device is connected from the keyboard, but from the host device.
+  1. It is not possible to know which device is connected from the keyboard, but from the host device.
-  -If you enter the deep power-saving mode and wake the keyboard up again, device A and B are both nearby, it may be connected to A or B randomly, not 100% the last connection before.
+  2. If you enter the deep power-saving mode and wake the keyboard up again, device A and B are both nearby, it may be connected to A or B randomly, not 100% the last connection before.
-  -In a few cases, the switch may not be successful at one try.
+  3. In a few cases, the switch may not be successful at one try.

 Besides, in fact, the experience of switching devices is acceptable.